-\textit{Autonomous generation of steady-state coherence.---} The main theoretical idea behind the autonomous generation of steady state coherence was first introduced and explored in~\cite{Giacomo_SSC}.
+The main theoretical idea behind the autonomous generation of steady state coherence was first introduced and explored in~\cite{Giacomo_SSC}.
 In that work, sufficient conditions concerning the structure of the interaction Hamiltonian between a qubit and a bosonic bath were identified such to lead to steady-state coherence.
 In particular, it was shown that a spin-boson model with a Hamiltonian of the form

 autonomously leads to a non-zero steady-state value for $\langle \hat{\sigma}_x\rangle$.
 Here, $\hat{\sigma}_{x,y,z}$ denote the usual Pauli spin operators and $f_{1}$, $f_{2}\neq 0$ two generic coupling constants, $\hat{b}_k$ is the bosonic annihilation operator of the $k$th bath mode.
-The results presented in this letter stem from the crucial observation that a semiconductor DQD in contact with a phononic substrate is described exactly by a Hamiltonain of the form Eq.~\eqref{eq:Ham1}.
+The results presented in this paper stem from the crucial observation that a semiconductor DQD in contact with a phononic substrate is described exactly by a Hamiltonian of the form of Eq.~\eqref{eq:Ham1}.